google.com, pub-2850068218893477, DIRECT, f08c47fec0942fa0

 • Chassagne-Montrachet — weight + elegance in balance

-• Beaune — vibrant fruit, approachable, historic
+• Beaune — vibrant fruit, historic Grand Crus

 • Chevalier-Montrachet — stone-etched elegance, soaring minerality